 In 2013, HubSpot co-founder Dharmesh Shah published the Culture Code — a public document that laid out the company's cultural philosophy in plain language.
 It wasn't a list of bland values printed on a conference room wall.
 It was a specific, opinionated manifesto about how HubSpot believes work should function: transparency by default, autonomy over micromanagement, results over face time, and a genuine commitment to employee growth.

 The document has been updated multiple times since then, but the core principles remain.
-What makes the Culture Code remarkable isn't that it exists — every company has values — but that employees consistently say it's real.
-The 4.5 Culture & Values score on Glassdoor backs this up.
-When 8,000 people largely agree that the stated values are practiced, not just preached, something is working.
+What makes the Culture Code distinct isn't that it exists — every company has values — but that for years employees consistently said it was real.
+The 3.4 Culture & Values score on Glassdoor in 2026 is a noticeable step down from the company's reputation, and reviews increasingly cite gaps between the Code's promises and day-to-day reality on quota-driven teams.

 The Culture Code also pioneered the idea of "culture add" over "culture fit" — hiring people who bring something new to the culture rather than people who merely conform to it.
 This philosophy contributes to HubSpot's genuine diversity and psychological safety, two values that employees frequently highlight as authentic rather than performative.